 If you are using an unusual building material, then you will need to find the wood on the list with the closest density to the one you are using.
 Also, The place you bought the lumber should be able to tell you its load-bearing capacity in psi, which you can compare to this list of common lumber types.

 The size of the beam refers to the dimensions of the horizontal wood you are supporting with the post.
 Most building codes cover all the common lumber sizes, but if you have a size that isn’t on the list always round down to the small beam size.

 Where To Find Building Codes

 To utilize the important information contained in building codes, you will need to find the ones relevant in your area.
-Building codes often exist at multiple levels – national, state/province, and city/municipality are all common umbrellas for building codes to fall under.
+Besides, building codes often exist at multiple levels – national, state/province, and city/municipality are all common umbrellas for building codes to fall under.

 National and Regional Building Codes

-The national or regional building codes will be the easiest to find – if you live in the United States this website contains lists of building codes at the national and state level.
+The national or regional building codes will be the easiest to find.
+Also, if you live in the United States this website contains lists of building codes at the national and state level.